What is the process?

 What stress might each cause to a material through the cutting process?

-What is the running cost between each machine?
+What is the energy consumption of each machine?

 What is the max thickness that each can cut?